 The Authority will issue a Carryover Allocation Letter near the end of the year in which the Project received a Reservation that will specify the conditions, documentation, and timeline to make the Carryover Allocation.

-Required documentation includes, but is not limited to the following: current Site control for the Project, Carryover Allocation Checklist, Election of Low Income Housing Tax Credit, BIN Assignment Form, Gross Rent Floor Election Form, and Reasonably Expected Basis Form.
+Required documentation includes, but is not limited to the following: current site control for the Project, Carryover Allocation Checklist, Election of Low Income Housing Tax Credit, BIN Assignment Form, Gross Rent Floor Election Form, and Reasonably Expected Basis Form.

 2) Request for Extension